-39.3 Loans from SC Secure Capital Limited to the Group's subsidiaries of the Company so as to support the acquisition of assets, development expenses of the projects, as well as various operational costs.
+39.3 Loans from SC Secure Capital Limited to the Group's subsidiaries

+SC Secure Capital Limited, the finance subsidiary of the Group provided capital in the form of loans to the Ukrainian subsidiaries of the Company so as to support the acquisition of assets, development expenses of the projects, as well as various operational costs.
 The following table presents the amounts of such loans which are eliminated for consolidation purposes, but their related exchange difference affects the equity of the Consolidated Statement of Financial Position.